andrew-pineiro/JetbuiltApp/README.md

 Since the .NET console application writes to the standard output of the invoking script.
 It can be tee'd out to a log file for ease of logging.

+The application is initiated with a powershell script that looks something like this:
 ```powershell
 $basePath = ""
 Invoke-Expression -Command $basePath\JetbuiltApp.exe | tee $basePath\Scripts\.Logs\ProcessLog.txt